VSChina/vscode-ansible/README.md

 1. Make sure Docker is installed and running.
 For Non-windows platform, please configure Docker run without sudo.
 1. For Windows user, please share your Windows driver where vscode workspace sits on with docker.
 This is because the extension will map your workspace containing playbook with docker.
 ![docker share driver](./images/dockerconfig.png)
-1. Press `F1`, type: `ansible`, choose `Run Ansible Playbook in Docker`.
-Or right click your playbook yaml file, choose `Run Ansible Playbook in Docker`.
-1. Input playbook file full path, or use default one.
 1. This step is optinal.
 If you want to run cloud provider specific Ansible modules, you need set cloud credentials in credential yaml file, default path is `$HOME/.vscode/ansible-credentials.yml`, or change credential file path by settings item  `ansible.credentialsFile`.
 Credential file template is at [here](https://github.com/VSChina/vscode-ansible/blob/master/config/credentials.yml).
+1. Press `F1`, type: `ansible`, choose `Run Ansible Playbook in Docker`.
+Or right click playbook yaml file, choose `Run Ansible Playbook in Docker`.
+1. Input playbook file full path, or use default one.

     ***NOTE***
     - Docker on windows is not as stable as on other platforms, please try to restart Docker in case of any issue.